tldr-pages/tldr/pages/common/bash.md

 `bash {{path/to/script.sh}}`

-- Execute a specific script while printing each command before executing it:
+- E[x]ecute a specific script, printing each command before executing it:

 `bash -x {{path/to/script.sh}}`